ablackwellb/andean-heritage-network/README.md

 An empirical graph analysis investigating institutional data absence within **The Metropolitan Museum of Art Open Access Dataset**.
 Out of 484,956 master records, this project focuses on the 2,108 artifacts representing pre-Columbian Andean cultural horizons, revealing a stark historical paradox: the structural tracking count for the primary text infrastructure of the Andes—the knotted-cord **quipu**—stands at exactly **ZERO**.

-This repository proves mathematically that when imperial powers execute state-sponsored erasure (such as the burning of archives decreed by the 1583 Third Council of Lima), raw physical substances (ceramics, camelid hair, cotton) step in to maintain civilizational continuity.
+This repository does not treat absence as self-explanatory proof.
+Instead, it maps how institutional metadata records a striking omission: within the Met’s Open Access Dataset, the structural tracking count for quipu-related terms is zero, even as other Andean materials remain present.
+The 1583 Third Council of Lima, which ordered the destruction of quipus, is therefore used here as historical context for interpreting archival absence, not as a cause that this dataset alone can prove.

 ---